5.2 Algorithm Conventions

 Similarly, prefix !

-is used to indicate that the following invocation of an abstract or syntax-directed operation will never return an
+is used to indicate that the following invocation of an abstract or

 - Let val be !
 OperationName().